 The Company may be subject to growth-related risks including capacity constraints and pressure on its internal systems and controls.
 The ability of the Company to manage growth effectively and other acquired assets or companies will require it to continue to implement and improve its operational and financial systems and to expand, train and manage its employee base.
-The potential inability of the Company to deal with this growth could have a material adverse impact on its business, operations and prospects, particularly since the Company has announced the acquisition of TAQA Atrush B.V., that, upon closing, will increase the Company's 27.6% working interest in the Atrush Block to 50%.
+The potential inability of the Company to deal with this growth could have a material adverse impact on its business, operations and prospects.